ofenrohr/ksquares/src/alphaDots/README.md

 # Alpha Dots

-This part of KSquares is used to generate training data for Alpha Dots.
+This part of KSquares is used for
+* generating training data for Alpha Dots and
+* evaluating trained models.

 ## Setup